 Thousands of people will come from all over to enjoy the night.
 Many arrive by car, boat, or ferry and gather around the western shore of the lake to get the best view.

-🏠 A Look at the History
+🏠 A Look at the History of Sagra di San Giovanni

 The festival began as a way to remember what happened in 1169.
 At that time, Isola Comacina supported Milan in a fight against the Holy Roman Empire.
 In response, troops from Como, together with Emperor Frederick Barbarossa, destroyed the island.